unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 >
 > **Enchantment** spells affect the minds of others, influencing or controlling their behavior.
 Such spells can make enemies see the caster as a friend, force creatures to take a course of action, or even control another creature like a puppet.
 >
-> **Evocation** spells manipulate magical energy to produce a desired effect.
+> **Evocation** spells manipulate tek energy to produce a desired effect.
 Some call up blasts of fire or lightning.
 Others channel positive energy to heal wounds.
 >
 > **Illusion** spells deceive the senses or minds of others.
 They cause people to see things that are not there, to miss things that are there, to hear phantom noises, or to remember things that never happened.
 Some illusions create phantom images that any creature can see, but the most insidious illusions plant an image directly in the mind of a creature.
 >